 This issue brief will provide background information related to community gardens and address the common concerns and benefits from a health, environmental, social, and economic standpoint.
 The brief will also address how local governments can promote, reduce barriers to, and strengthen the community garden system.
-An appendix has been provided to share how regional jurisdictions are managing their community garden networks as well as example policy language from other jurisdictions.
+Appendices have been provided to share how regional jurisdictions are managing their community garden networks, example policy language from other jurisdictions, and a map of area community gardens.